 Learnings

-Using artifacts, submission photos, as a prompt in interviews was an effective resource for guiding the conversation into specifics that I’ve adapted in many interview guides since.
+• Using artifacts as a prompt in interviews was an effective tool for guiding the conversation into specific, colorful, stories that I have adapted for the design of other interview-based research since.